WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20231208-implementation_plan_django_admin_moderator_access.md

 moderation decision.
 All actions rely on the selected set of reports and should not modify any other reports.

+Remove all logic from the report models `save` methods that bulk actions reports.
+That approach will no longer be valid and we will operate on specific reports individually following the `ModerationDecision`.

 ##### Multiple-decision prevention (soft-locking)

 To prevent multiple moderators unintentionally looking at the same report, we'll